educates/labs-vcluster-testing/workshops/lab-builtin-vcluster/workshop/content/00-workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+---
+title: Workshop Overview
+---

+This workshop demonstrates the builtin functionality provided by Educates for creating a virtual cluster per workshop session.